-Write at F the expenditure incurred through both finance and operating leases on leasing assets - including motor vehicles and depreciating assets such as plant.
+Write at F the expenditure incurred through both finance and operating leases on leasing assets, including motor vehicles and depreciating assets such as plant.
 However, do not include the expenditure at F if it is incurred under a hire purchase agreement.
 Such expenses are referred to in appendix 6.

 Do not include the cost of leasing real estate or the capital expenditure incurred to terminate a lease or licence.
 However, section 25-110 of the ITAA 1997 provides a five-year straight-line write-off for certain capital expenditure incurred to terminate an operating lease or licence if the expenditure is incurred in the course of carrying on a business or in connection with ceasing to carry on a business.
 Include the allowable deduction at X Other deductible expenses item 7.
-See worksheet 2 on pages 83-6 and note 7 on page 86 of these instructions, and the details under Change 3 in the fact sheet Blackhole expenditure: business related expenses, available on our website.
+See worksheet 2 on pages 86-9 and note 6 on page 89 of these instructions, and the details under Change 3 in the fact sheet Blackhole expenditure: business related expenses, available at www.ato.gov.au